sto2979/JSSlidingViewController/README.md

 What is JSSlidingViewController ?
 =================================

-JSSlidingViewController is a easy way to add "slide-to-reveal" style navigation to an iPhone or iPod Touch app.
+JSSlidingViewController is an easy way to add "slide-to-reveal" style navigation to an iPhone or iPod Touch app.
 This is similar to the kind of navigation found in Facebook.app, Path.app, and many others.
 It's a subclass of UIViewController that uses the view controller containment methods available in iOS 5.0 or later.